CUH Logo

 Your doctor feels that, as an alternative to radical hysterectomy and radiotherapy, offering trachelectomy is an option for you to consider.
 This will give you the option of trying for a baby later on.

-• Give you information about having a trachelectomy including the benefits and risks.
+• information about having a trachelectomy including the benefits and risks

-• Explain the sequence of events to expect, what will happen during the operation (trachelectomy) and answer any questions you may have.
+• an explanation of the sequence of events to expect, what will happen during the operation (trachelectomy) and answers to some of the questions you may have

-• The alternative treatment options (conventional surgery), including benefits and risks.
+• information about the alternative treatment options (conventional surgery), including benefits and risks.

 Radical trachelectomy